Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Which type of sports mouth guard is best for you?

-Sports mouth guards are removable devices that are essential personal protective wear to prevent tooth injury while practicing sports.
-In addition to protecting one's teeth, wearing a mouth guard can help prevent concussions as it acts as a shock absorber.
-Mouth guards aren't only for full contact sports like football and boxing, in fact, the American Dental Association recommends a mouth guard for both full contact and non-contact sports, such as:
+Mouthguards are removable mouth protectors that are considered personal protective equipment.
+They are used to prevent injury to the teeth, lips, tongue, face and jaw while practicing sports.
+In addition to protecting one's teeth, wearing a mouthguard can help prevent concussions as it acts as a shock absorber.
+Mouthguards aren't just for full contact sports like football and boxing.
+The American Dental Association recommends a mouthguard for both full contact and non-contact sports such as:

 • Gymnastics